Zetsukaze/Zets-Hair-Extensions/README.md

 * [PK's Rebalancing](https://github.com/dissociativity/PKs_Rebalancing)

 ### Issues
 Do let me know if there are NPCs wandering around without any hair!
 You have to redefine the entire NPC class with the additional traits, as `"copy-from"` does not work, unfortunately, so each mod has to have their npc classes replicated.
-So, if any mod has updated their NPC class, do let me know so I can update as well, if not they will be missing updates.
+If any mod has updated their NPC class, do let me know so I can update as well, if not they will be missing updates.

-If you want a mod added, feel free to let me know!
+If you want support for a mod's NPCs added, feel free to let me know!

 # My CDDA Mods
 [Zetsukaze's Hair Extensions](https://github.com/Zetsukaze/Zets-Hair-Extensions)